elken/GSteg/README.md

-GSteg
+GSteg (Soon to be wxSteg)
 ======

-A Gtkmm steg library application thing I am doing what has things and bits in it.
+A Gtkmm (soon to be wxWidgets) steg library application thing I am doing what has things and bits in it.
 And slots.
 And maybe a signal.

 Install
 ======

-Basic CMake install process
+Basic CMake install process (should be the same after wx port)

 - `mkdir build`
 - `cd build`